azadkuh/qhttp/example/benchmark/README.md

                            mode. default: localhost
   -c, --count <number>     number of sockets to be connected to the server,
-                           only in client mode. default: 10
+                           only in client mode. default: 10 -T, --threads <number>   number of worker threads (thread-pool) in server or client mode. default: 1

 Arguments:
   mode                     working mode, client or server. default: server